 - 27.1 The competition ends for a competitor when the finish line is crossed.
 When using an electronic registration system, the competition ends for a competitor by the registration at the finish line - 27.2 The finish corridor begins at the finish beacon and ends at the finish line.
 Its entrance shall not be wider than 10 m.
 It shall be clearly marked on both sides by uninterrupted tape.
 The last 20 m shall be straight.
-The length of the corridor shall be indicated by the siting referee at the team officials meeting a day prior to the competition. - 27.3 The finish line shall be at least 3 m wide and shall be at right angle to the direction of the run-in.
-The exact position of the finish line shall be obvious to approaching competitors. - 27.4 The finish time shall be measured when the competitor's chest crosses the finish line.
+The corridor should normally be no longer than 250 m and its length shall be indicated by the siting referee at the team officials meeting a day prior to the competition. - 27.3 The finish line shall be at least 3 m wide and shall be at right angle to the direction of the run-in.
+The exact position of the finish line shall be obvious to approaching competitors.
+Competitors in the finish corridor may run only in the direction from the beacon towards the finish line. - 27.4 The finish time shall be measured when the competitor's chest crosses the finish line.
 When using an electronic registration system, the finish time is given by the registration at the finish line.
 Times shall be rounded down to whole seconds.
 Times shall be given in either hours, minutes and seconds or in minutes and seconds only. - 27.5 After a competitor has crossed the finish line, the control card and, if so required, the competition map have to be handed over to the organiser. - 27.6 Having completed the competition, a competitor may not re-enter the competition terrain without the permission of the organiser.
 A competitor who retires shall announce this at the finish immediately and hand in the map and control card.
 That competitor shall in no way influence the competition nor help other competitors. - 27.7 There shall be medical facilities and personnel at the finish, who are also equipped to work in the forest. - 27.8 The time-keeping system shall meet the Technical Specifications for ARDF Equipment (see Appendix 1, section 3).